trinodb/trino/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

 or via ``join_max_broadcast_table_size`` session property (e.g. ``set session join_max_broadcast_table_size='100MB';``)
 This allows to improve cluster concurrency and to prevent bad plans when CBO misestimates size of joined tables.

-By default replicated table size is not capped.
+By default replicated table size is capped to 100MB.

 Connector Implementations
 -------------------------